gregkorossy/Android-Support-Preference-V7-Fix/README.md

 ##### Quick
 > You need:
 - `PreferenceFixTheme` or one of its extension to be set as the theme
-- `preference_accent` set to your accent color - this is going to be used as the preferences' accent color
+- `preference_accent` set to your accent color - this is going to be used as the preferences' accent color (*expect it to be removed in the future and make sure your theme's accent color is set in your style*)
 - use `PreferenceFragmentCompat` (or `PreferenceFragmentCompatDividers`, if you want to customize the divider's position) from the `com.takisoft.fix.support.v7.preference` package as the preference fragment

 ##### Detailed